US Expat Taxes for Americans Living in Thailand – What You Need to Know

 The Thai tax authority is called The Revenue Department, and its website has some useful info in passable English regarding personal taxers and deductions here.

-The personal income tax return form is called form PIT 1, and it should be filed (in Thai) by March 31st.
+The personal income tax return form is called form PIT 1, and it should be filed (in Thai) by March 31 (or April 8 online).

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in Thailand that you contact an expat tax specialist.